Chief of Police

 Chief Joe Huff's formal police career started with the Nampa Police Department in 1986 when he became an Explorer Scout.
 After that, he was cadet scout and a reserve police officer.
 When he turned 21, he was hired on as a police officer.
 He was sworn in as Nampa’s Police Chief on Jan.
 4, 2016.
 Huff was a lieutenant for six years before he was named chief.

 Curt Shankel is the operations captain, overseeing criminal investigations and patrol.
 Shankel has been with NPD for nearly 18 years and has 20 total years in law enforcement.
-He’s been a sergeant for 9.5 years and has been the School Resource Officer supervisor for 1.5 years.
-He’s worked both patrol and investigations.
+He was a sergeant for 9.5 years and was also the School Resource Officer supervisor for 1.5 years.
+Shankel worked both patrol and investigations.